the-leeds-repo/api/README.md

-# Connected Kingston
+# The Leeds Repo

-A scheme run by RBK to help residents take control of their own health by connecting them with services and events in their local area.
+A scheme run by Leeds City Council to help residents take control of their own health by connecting them with services and events in their local area.
 This system forms the online aspect of this scheme, by providing an API as well a frontend and backend web app.